Not My Circus Not My Monkeys

 – But this time I was determined to not drink no matter what.

-I starting reading about breathing techniques etc for the situations and mood swings that caused me anxiety that I couldn’t change.
+I started reading about breathing techniques for the situations and mood swings that caused me anxiety that I couldn’t change.

 I grew to recognise that the deeply sad and anxious days that couldn’t be controlled had to be lived through – but that they always passed eventually.